- | 020 7942 4000

 There are daily tours, live events, science shows and 800 interactive exhibits, as well as simulator rides and an IMAX 3D cinema.

-The large medical collection is based on a permanent loan from the Wellcome Trust, and is one of the world's most comprehensive medical displays.
+The 'science' strand of the collection spans the fields of physics, chemistry and biology, focusing on astronomy, cosmology, weights and measures, earth sciences, natural history, natural philosophy and navigation.
+Its large medical collection is based on a permanent loan from the Wellcome Trust, and is one of the world's most comprehensive medical displays.

 Art Funded works